I just got back from a trip to Art Prize in Grand Rapids, Michigan.

 The Harris Building is located at 111 S. Divison Ave., Grand Rapids, MI.

-Disclosure: Experience GR provided my accommodations and meals during my visit.
+Thanks again to Experience GR for hosting my visit.
 You can visit their website to find adventures to try in Grand Rapids all year long.
 All opinions are my own.